IOM radiologist examining a migrant's X-ray (2016)

 Reflecting national differences in immigration and public policies and practices, there is a diverse range of assessment requirements.
 The purpose of health assessments is to ensure that migration does not endanger the health of the migrants or pose a public health risk during travel or upon arrival at the final destination.
 In addition, health assessments identify and address conditions of public health concern in order to mitigate the impact of the migrants’ disease burden on national health or social services.

-Since its inception in 1997, IOM Ukraine’s migration health department provided health assessment services to more than 220,000 migrants.
+Since its inception in 1997, IOM Ukraine’s migration health department provided health assessment services to more than 210,000 migrants and approx. 55,000 refugees.
 In response to the request of countries, IOM has partnered with medical, laboratory and radiology services in Kyiv and Lviv in order to ensure the delivery of efficient, customized and quality services in the major cities of Ukraine.
 In the context of health assessments, IOM Ukraine provides other complementary travel and integration-oriented health promotion services such as treatment, counseling, health education, immunization and medical escorts.

 IOM Ukraine, aside from provision of health assessments to regular migrants, promotes the physical, mental and social well-being of migrants and mobile populations irrespective of their legal status.